Ki Teitzei: Deuteronomy chapter 23

-A Dead Sea Scroll manuscript from Qumran Cave 4, probably dated to the turn of the common era, deduced from Deuteronomy 23:25–26 that a poor person could eat ears of corn in the field of another person, but was not allowed to take any home.
+A manuscript from Qumran Cave 4, probably dated to the turn of the common era, deduced from Deuteronomy 23:25–26 that a poor person could eat ears of corn in the field of another person, but was not allowed to take any home.
 On a threshing-floor, however, the poor person could both eat and gather provisions for his family.

 In classical rabbinic interpretation

-The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:
+The parashah is discussed in sources from the Rabbinic period: